Visual Aspects of Gaussian Periods and Analogues: Observations and Generalizations: Class Field Theory Perspective

 \subsection{Observations}

-There are many observations that can be made about these RCFP plots, though these patterns seem difficult to explain for reasons that will be discussed shortly.
+There are many observations that can be made about these RCFP plots, though these patterns seem difficult to explain for reasons that will be discussed in the next section.

-We begin by exploring what happens in the analogous situation to Duke--Garcia--Lutz Theorem and Theorem 9.
-That is, we choose a quadratic imaginary field $K = \Q(\sqrt{-d})$ and a modulus $m = p^e$, where $p$ is a rational prime and $e$ is a power.
-We then choose an element $A$ of the Galois group such that the multiplicative order of $A \mod p^e$ divides $p^2 - 1$ when $p$ is inert or divides $p - 1$ when $p$ is split or ramified (these are the sizes of the residue fields).
-We then want to determine the behavior of these RCFP plots as $p^e$ increases.
+We begin by exploring what happens in the analogous situation to the DGL Theorem \ref{thm:DGL} and its generalization Theorem \ref{thm:DGLgeneralize}.
+We choose a quadratic imaginary field $K = \Q(\sqrt{-D})$ and a modulus $m = p^e$, where $p$ is a rational prime and $e$ is some power.
+We then choose an element $A$ of the Galois group such that the multiplicative order $d$ of $A \mod p^e$ divides the size of the residue field of the prime $\p \subset \O_K$ lying over $p$.
+This means that $d \mid (p^2 - 1)$ when $p$ is inert or $d \mid (p - 1)$ when $p$ is split or ramified.
+We then want to determine the behavior of these RCFP plots as the size of $m$ increases.
 We provide examples of this situation in Figure \ref{fig:DGLRCFPAnalogue}.
 Note that for these examples, we use the field $K = \Q(\sqrt{-7})$ and we fix the order of $A$ to be 3.

 One notes that there appear to be certain areas where points seem to accumulate more densely, and this pattern seems to be more pronounced in the case when $p$ is inert (when $p = 5$ for these examples) or split ($p = 919$) compared to the ramified case ($p = 7$).
-Additionally, these accumulation areas appear to show up at regular intervals, though the number of such areas doesn't seem to have any obvious correlation with the primes showing up in the modulus.
-The fact that the accumulation points don't seem to correlate with the modulus is something we might expect if we view this as an analogue to the DGL Theorem (recall that the important property in the DGL Theorem was the order of the chosen element, not the modulus itself).
+Additionally, these accumulation areas appear to show up at regular intervals, though the number of such areas doesn't seem to have any obvious correlation to the primes in the modulus.
+The fact that the accumulation points seem unrelated to the modulus is something we might expect if we view this as an analogue to the DGL Theorem (recall that the most important property in the DGL Theorem was the element's order, not the modulus itself).